droonga/droonga.org/tutorial/plugin-development/index.md

 : For example, you possibly want to define a shorthand command wrapping the complex `search` command.
   *Adaption* of request and response messages makes it come true.

-Adding a new command which working around the storage.
+Adding a new command working around the storage.
 : For example, you possibly want to modify data stored in the storage as you like.
   *Handling* of requests makes it come true.